glynnmd/CapstoneProject/TechnicalReportDraft.md

 ## Abstract
 &nbsp;&nbsp;&nbsp;&nbsp; Macros are nutrients that the body requires, including proteins, carbohydrates and fats.
 Counting macros is a way that an individual can keep track of what they're eating and help achieve a specific goal, such as losing weight, maintaining weight and gaining weight.
 Currently on the market are plenty of macros app; however, while each app does a good job highlighting certain aspects of what the app should include, not one has perfected every aspect of the app that will allow ease of use for the user.
 The goal of this project is to provide the user with the most ergonomic macros app possible.

+&nbsp;&nbsp;&nbsp;&nbsp; Within this document is all the information needed to know about "Matts Macros."
+This document is broken up into several sections in order to provide an easy insight on the project.
+First is a brief overview of the project, the goal of the project and some of the risks involved.
+The next section provides information on the design of the app, the productivity though the 4 month period and the testing methods used to insure the app was properly running.
+Third, provides information and pictures of the final product and how it works.
+Finally, the conclusion summarizes the final outcome and the future plans for "Matts Macros."

 #### Keywords
 Macros, carbs, fats, proteins, app, features